-The objective of this page is to explain the logic of VIX calculation and some of the underlying assumptions and parameters.
-Exact formulas are available in a short pdf named VIX White Paper on the official website of CBOE.
+This page explains the logic of VIX calculation and some of the underlying assumptions and parameters.
+Exact formulas are available in VIX White Paper by CBOE.

 VIX Calculation Step by Step

-- Calculate each option's contribution to the total variance of its expiration month.
+- Calculate each option's contribution to the total variance of its expiration.

-- Calculate the total variance for the first month and the second month.
+- Sum up the contributions to get total variances of the first and second expiration.

-- Calculate 30-day variance by interpolating or extrapolating the two variances, depending on the time to expiration of each.
+- Calculate 30-day variance by interpolating the two variances, depending on the time to expiration of each.

 - Take the square root to get volatility as standard deviation.